Search results for

 The Qobuz music streaming service app's Artist page open on a Samsung Galaxy S10e smartphone with red Noble Kaiser 10 IEMs next to the phone.

-The highest streaming rate Qobuz offers is 24-bit/up to 192kHz.
+The highest streaming quality Qobuz offers is 24-bit, 192kHz audio.

 Qobuz is a French streaming service that specializes in high-resolution and lossless audio.
 It’s the only streaming service to offer both high-resolution streaming and the opportunity to purchase high-resolution music downloads from its online store.

-Qobuz also offers editorial content like articles and videos about the music industry at large.
-You can search for news articles and Panoramas (articles about a specific artist, label, genre, and more) the same way you can search for music.
-Rather than rely on algorithmically created playlists or recommendations like Spotify does, Qobuz workers recommend music to its listeners.
+Qobuz also offers editorial content, such as articles and videos about the music industry.
+You can search for news articles and Panoramas (articles about specific artists, labels, genres, and more) the same way you can search for music.
+Rather than relying on algorithmic playlists or recommendations, as Spotify does, Qobuz workers recommend music to its listeners.
 This sounds nice, but you might find it harder to stumble across new music that you actually enjoy because of this manual process.

 Who should get Qobuz?